HBarker13/process_telescope/README.md

 2. master_bias.py
 Reads in overscan corrected bais frames from each night and calculates the median value for each pixel, and saves this as a master bias.
-(The mean can also be calculated)

 3. debias.py